anestisb/android-prepare-vendor/README.md

 effectively copied across as is from source vendor directory to configured AOSP build output directory.

+### **bytecode-proprietary-apiXX.txt**
+List of bytecode archive files to extract from factory images, repair and generate individual target modules to be included in vendor makefile structure.

 ### **shared-proprietary-blobs-apiXX.txt**
 Pre-built shared libraries (*.so) extracted from factory images that are included as a separate local module.
 Multi-lib support & paths are automatically generated